Philippines: 50 m3/d Seawater Desalination Powered by Diesel Generator

 Off-Grid Power Requirements: Lack of reliable grid electricity necessitated an independent power source for the desalination system.

-Globaluf designed and delivered a complete, containerized seawater desalination system, incorporating the following key components:
+Globaluf designed and delivered a complete, skid-mounted seawater desalination system, incorporating the following key components:

 Multi-Media Filtration: Effectively removes suspended solids and turbidity from the seawater, protecting downstream equipment.